 Texas Personal Property Exemptions

 Texas provides the following exemptions for personal property (property that is not real estate).
-As of 2012, the property you exempt under any of these items cannot exceed a total of $60,000; $30,000 if you are a single adult without a family.
-For example, if all your personal property is worth $75,000, you can only exempt $60,000 of it.
-The remaining $15,000 will be nonexempt (all citations are to the Tex.
+As of September 1, 2015, the property you exempt under any of these items cannot exceed a total of $100,000; $50,000 if you are a single adult without a family.
+For example, if all your personal property is worth $125,000, you can only exempt $100,000 of it if you are the head of a family.
+The remaining $25,000 will be nonexempt (all citations are to the Tex.
 Prop.
 Code Ann.):

 - pets and domestic animals plus their food

-- 2 horses, mules, or donkeys, plus tack
+- two horses, mules, or donkeys, plus tack

 - 12 head of cattle